 In fact, the number of vegans in the UK alone has quadrupled in 10 years and in the USA, the industry is now worth $4.4 billion per year.

-At PDQ Funding, we know of one such start up, who piggybacked online from an umbrella company.
+We know of one such vegan food startup, who piggybacked online from an umbrella company.
 But they are now independent and we were told by them that they are showcasing their vegan cheeses at a Milton Keynes vegan food festival.

 This company is capitalising on small business trends and lifestyle decisions, with the owners’ passion shining through.